 IMC also work closely with Gravesham District Scouts, who's well-established Hillcraft programme also provides opportunities for training and assessment.

 Kent Scouts run their authorisation process as closely as possibly to the NGB award scheme run by Mountain Training and aim to apply the same standards and rigour.
-Please note that although similar, The Scout Association Hill Walking scheme is completely independent from the NGB award scheme.
+Note that although similar in many ways, The Scout Association Hill Walking scheme is completely independent from the NGB award scheme.